gvwilson/sdxpy/src/glob/index.md

    caption="Matching with Chain of Responsibility."
 %]

+In some cases we only need to know what kind of matching we're doing: for example, the `*` pattern matches any characters.
+In other cases, though,
+we need some extra information, such as the literal text `"abc"` or the two alternatives `"pdf"` and `"txt"`.
+We therefore decide to create matching objects that can hold this extra information rather than just writing functions.

-Our first matcher checks whether a fixed piece of text like `"abc"` matches a string:
+Our first matcher checks whether a piece of text like `"abc"` matches a string.
+We call this class `Lit` because a fixed string of characters is sometimes called a [%g literal "literal" %], and it has a constructor and a `match` method:

 [% inc file="glob_lit.py" %]

-`chars` is the characters to be matched, while `rest` is the chain responsible for matching the rest of the text.
+`chars` is the characters to be matched, while `rest` is responsible for matching the rest of the text.
 If `rest` is `None`,
 this matcher is the last one in the chain, so it must match to the end of the target string.

-Finally,
-`start` is needed when this matcher isn't the first one in the chain.
+The `match` method takes the text to be matched as an input along with an optional `start` parameter that indicates where matching is to start.
+This parameter has a default value of 0
+(meaning "start at the beginning"), but if this `Lit` follows other matchers, they need to tell it where to start looking.
+To see if this works,

-Before building our second matcher, let's write and run a few tests for this one:
+let's write and run a few tests:

 [% inc file="test_glob_lit.py" keep="tests" %]

-Notice that we give tests long names so that failure reports from the test runner are easier to read.
+Notice that we give tests long, meaningful names to make failure reports from the test runner easier to read.
 {: .continue}

 We could go ahead and build some more matchers right away,